nsvijay04b1/hello-restapi/README.md

 | PUT /hello/\<username\> { "dateOfBirth" : "YYYY-MM-DD" } | `username` is too long but `dateOfBirth` is a valid date  | 400 BAD REQUEST |  "message": "PUT failed for given `username` & `dateOfBirth` .value too long for type character varying(40)\n"|

-# Devops lifecycle -
+# Devops lifecycle

+* webapp
-* webapp =  Python Flask REST API run in a docker container ( for prod flask is supervised by uwsgi )
+    -    Python2.7  Flask REST API run in a docker container ( for prod flask is supervised by uwsgi )
+* DB
-* DB =      postgresql in  a container
+    -    postgres11 in  a container ( psycopg2 connector on python )
+* CI
-* CI = github Actions  (  Steps included  docker build run, python test , docker image push to docker hub.)
+    -    github Actions  (  Steps included  docker build run, python test , docker image push to docker hub.)
+* CD
-* CD =  Terraform to create and provision cloud infrastructure ( this is for prod only)
+    -    Terraform to create and provision cloud infrastructure ( this is for prod only )

 #  Project structure